 (b) shorter, essay-style ‘X and Organization Studies’;

-(c) ‘perspective articles’ that serve as introductions to virtual Special Issues; and
+(c) ‘Perspectives articles’ that serve as introductions to Virtual Special Issues;

 If you are interested in proposing a Special Issue, please click here.

 |Timon Beyes||Leuphana University of Lüneburg, Germany|

 |Dror Etzion||McGill University, Canada|